EricssonResearch/calvin-base/README.md

 communication protocols or hardware specifics (but will not stop you from doing it if you want to.)

+See the [wiki](https://github.com/EricssonResearch/calvin-base/wiki) for more detailed information, or continue reading.

 ## Quick start

 ### Download

-The latest version of Calvin can be found on [github](https//github.com/EricssonResearch/calvin-base).
+The latest version of Calvin can be found on [github](https://github.com/EricssonResearch/calvin-base).

 ### Setup